Mercury13/unicodia/README.md

 **Lifecycle phase: 4** (beta).
 Usable but some problems with functionality/bugs.

+**I’m in Ukraine torn with war, so I’ll release often.** Current short-term reasons for release: fixed SA/SE difference in Ethiopic, fixed banned characters in Tibetan, half-working globalization.

 # How to build?
 * Download MSYS, slight C++20 and std::filesystem here.
 * Also need cURL (present in W10 18H2+) and 7-zip.